My track record is here: www.paul Gogarty.com/election

 Re-assess "Value for money" criteria in public procurement as the cheapest tenders are not always the cheapest in the long run

-Incentives/penalties to ensure that contractors complete projects on time and on budget
+Incentives/penalties to ensure that contractors complete projects on time and on budget, lobbying at EU level if necessary

 A "credit rating" for construction companies so that public projects that are not done to standard or consistently run over normal inflation rates (outside emergency situations) go against companies tendering for projects